Azure/cyclecloud-singularity/README.md

      a.
 Download the source or binaries following the instructions here: (https://singularity.lbl.gov/install-linux)
      	* To download the source, you can simply run:
-	  ``VERSION="2.4.5" curl -L -O https://github.com/singularityware/singularity/releases/download/${VERSION}/singularity-${VERSION}.tar.gz``
+	  ``VERSION="3.1.0" curl -L -O curl -L -O https://github.com/sylabs/singularity/releases/download/v$VERSION/singularity-$VERSION.tar.gz``
      b.
 Place the source tarball and/or package files in the `./blobs/` directory.
      c.
-If the version is not 2.4.5 (the project default), then update the version number in the Files list in `./project.ini` and in the cluster template: `./templates/pbs-singularity.txt`.
+If the version is not 3.1.0 (the project default), then update the version number in the Files list in `./project.ini` and in the cluster template: `./templates/pbs-singularity.txt`.
      d.
 If you are starting from the package files, also add the package file names to the Files list in `./project.ini`